msierraltav/rate-my-car/readme.md

 ### 05 March 2025

+When I tried to run PostgreSQL, I encountered a couple of blockers in the connection between the database and PHP.
-But, I forgot that Postgre sql could give me problems with the conecction and the setup of the requirements, so finally I make it run and now I have the database running in the server and php running. the next step is upload the almost 2gb of information.
+Fortunately, after a couple of hours of research and correctly configuring my Docker setup, I got it running.
+Now I have the database running on the server with PHP.
+The next step is to upload the almost 2GB file of information.

+### 06 March 2025